Arpita-deb/Salifort_motors_HR_analytics/README.md

 3. Machine Learning Packages
    * Sci-Kit Learn - Provides functionality for a host of machine learning models and analytical tools.

+## Exploratory Data Analysis:

+### Steps taken:
+1. Loaded the required python packages and the dataset.
+2. Had a general sense of the data using head(), info(), shape() functions.
+3. Performed descriptive statistics and calculated the mean,median, mode, maximum and minimum value of the numerical variables.
+4. Checked for null and duplicate values.
+Removed the duplicates and saved the data in a new dataframe.
+5. Checked for class imbalance.
+6. Visualized the distributions of numerical and categorical variables.
+7. Created Correlation matrix and Heatmap to find relations between the variables.
+8. Created visualizations like boxplot, histogram, scatterplot, bar charts and regplot to get detailed view of the dataset.
+9. Saved the data frame as a csv file to work later for regression analysis and model building.

-### Summary of the Exploratory Data Analaysis:
+## Summary of the Exploratory Data Analaysis:

 1. The dataset doesn't contain any missing value but has 3008 duplicated values.
 We've removed those and created a new dataset df_raw with 11991 rows.

-2. In the last_evaluation column, the minimum score was 0.36, it doesn't contain the score below to 0.36.
+2. In the last_evaluation column, the minimum score was 0.36, it doesn't contain the score below 0.36.
 In the average_monthly_hours column, it has a very large standard deviation as well as the range.
 The tenure has a similar situation as the last_evaluation column, there is no data for employees who worked less than 2 years.

 3. 'left' will be our target variable.
 We realize the majority class is about 83.4% of the data set, it is moderately imbalanced (~20%).